 Subclass of: F12 Nomen

-Superclass of: F50 Controlled Access Point
+Superclass of: F50 Controlled Access Point [not needed as an entity/class, a type of LRM-E9 Nomen]

-Equal to: E42 Identifier
+Equal to: E42 Identifier [deprecate F13, since it is not in LRM and equal to E42.
+Check if we want to used these examples in E42 or F12]

 Scope note: This class comprises strings or codes assigned to instances of E1 CRM Entity in order to identify them uniquely and permanently within the context of one or more organisations.
 Such codes are often known as inventory numbers, registration codes, etc. and are typically composed of alphanumeric sequences.
 The class E42 Identifier is not normally used for machine-generated identifiers used for automated processing unless these are also used by human agents.
 [Adapted from the Scope Note of CIDOC CRM E42 Identifier ver.
 5.0.1]